Vicomtech/ClinIDMap/README.md

 **ClinIDMap**  is a tool for mapping identifiers (ID, codes) between clinical ontologies and lexical resources.

-ClinIDMap interlinks identifiers from UMLS, SMOMED-CT, ICD-10, the corresponding Wikipedia articles for concepts from the UMLS Metathesaurus and WordNet synsets.
+ClinIDMap interlinks identifiers from UMLS, SMOMED-CT, ICD-10, the corresponding Wikipedia articles and WordNet synsets.
 It's main goal is to provide semantic interoperability across the clinical concepts from various knowledge bases.

 ### Requirements and Installation